 Incorporated in 1856 as an official and recognized city, Dallas built its foundation as a center for the oil and cotton industries.
 As the 9th largest city in the United States, Dallas, Texas, has a population of approximately 1,345,000, as indicated by the 2019 Census.

 Dallas is one of the major component cities in the Dallas-Fort Worth-Arlington metropolitan area and the largest city in North Texas.
 The Dallas metro boasts the largest economic center of a 12-county region, and its economy is the 6th largest in the United States.

 While drug misuse in Dallas is comparatively low compared to other major metropolitan centers in the U.S., it is relatively high compared to other cities in Texas.
 This is partly due to its geography and role as a transportation hub, which has made it a favorite trans-shipment point for smuggled illicit drugs bound for other parts of North America.

 Its large population also makes it an attractive market for drug dealers that don’t want the additional risks of transporting their products elsewhere.
 Like other major American cities, Dallas has felt the effects of the ongoing opioid epidemic as well.

-One of the most compelling aspects of treatment programs in the Dallas area is that many board-certified rehab specialists have had personal experiences with addiction, seeing it in their family or as survivors themselves.
-As such many are uniquely qualified because they have professional knowledge, expertise, and experience with the complexities of this disease.
+One of the most compelling aspects of treatment programs in the Dallas area is that many board-certified rehab specialists have either struggled with addiction themselves or have had a family member who has.
+As such, many are uniquely qualified because they have professional knowledge, expertise, and experience with the complexities of this condition.
 Call Dallas Drug Treatment Centers today to get on your personalized path to recovery.